helenanevesbr/python-challenges/README.md

 ## How to use it:
 <ol>
-<li>Navigate to the specific branch on the list above
+<li>Navigate to the specific folder on the list above
 <li>Download code as a ZIP file</li>
 <li>Try out the app</li>
 </ol>